 Let me take a quote from Paul of Tarsus from the Message.

 The disparity grows if there is an agenda behind the scene; if you as a parent have such a deep longing to be needed as a mum or a dad that you keep your thirties something son or daughter under your control by playing mind games and manipulation with them.
-Just cast your mind back to the story I told in Dealing with Strongholds in Our Lives (March 14th).
 If the reason you are manipulating the interaction between your child and yourself is because of some insecurity in you then both you and your child will end up being impaired and the worse for the experience.
 You can’t seek to keep your adult daughter as your little girl.
 She is not.
 Just take a good long look at her.
 She is crying out for you to see her as she is.
 A grown woman who longs to talk with her mum like adults.
 Such behaviour on your part suggests that you have not matured and become independent.
 You are still dependent and you are attempting to make your adult daughter dependent on you too.
 Probably to satisfy some lack in you rather than an inadequacy in her.
 This is a classic co-dependency reaction.
 Face it, confess it and deal with it.
 If it is not yours to deal with but your mother’s, then be strong and help her to grow up and become independent.

 Independence and Submission